-More and more people want to know their roots.
+More and more people want to know their roots or think about saving from oblivion.
 Unfortunately, this is a difficult and time-consuming job requiring knowledge of the languages of the partitioned countries, as well as Latin.
 Working in this profession can resemble detective work.
 Despite this, the satisfaction of finding ancestors and information about them is immense and far outweighs the effort expended.
 During the adventure of genealogy, we encounter a wide variety of issues.
 However, one of the greatest successes was finding the grave of a Polish Army soldier who died defending the Republic of Poland in September 1939.
 I’m talking about Aleksander Gliński.

 An entry has also been posted on Aleksander Gliński.
 By working closely with Mr. Walaszek, I confirmed that this was the person we were looking for.
 Our hero was killed on 24.
 09. 1939 in Jelonki in Warsaw.
 He was buried in the Military Cemetery in Stare Babice.
 The remains of 340 soldiers were deposited in this necropolis, of which only 176 have been identified.
 This statistic is sad and tragic because the vast majority of them were laid to rest in a nameless grave.